itsmrajesh/web-apps/README.md

 # Web Apps
-Web Apps is PWA app built using HTML,CS,JS and Boostrap.
+Web Apps is PWA app built using HTML,CS,JS and Bootstrap.

 ## Load once use any time